Postcards from the Edge: Three Ukrainian Women on Either Side and the Middle of Conflict

 We still need to pay for utilities, for medicine for our children, and the school and kindergarten also constantly request either stationary or hygiene items.
 We have no car, no garden, and therefore no additional income at all, only the social payments and my husband’s salary at the mine which he is getting in small increments.
 For instance, yesterday he received only UAH 600 (17 Euro).
 I applied for low-income family status so we could have more benefits, but was refused, as the social protection service said that my husband should be able to provide for our family.
 Opportunities to get humanitarian aid exist but are scarce.”

-Since the outbreak of the conflict in 2014, IOM, the UN Migration Agency, has provided humanitarian aid, livelihood grants and other support to some 200,000 conflict-affected people in Ukraine.
+Since the outbreak of the conflict in 2014, IOM, has provided humanitarian aid, livelihood grants and other support to some 200,000 conflict-affected people in Ukraine.
 IOM, as a member of the UN Humanitarian Country Team, appeals for further funding from donors to continue its crisis response in support of the most vulnerable.
 IOM priorities for the 2018 include provision of cash assistance, hygiene kits, shelter materials, targeted rehabilitation of critical infrastructure.
 Further support to the economic empowerment of internally displaced people, returnees, communities hosting displaced people and demobilized persons through the provision of training and equipment for employment is also part of IOM’s response.
 IOM plans to provide psycho-social support, improve health services, and build resilience in conflict-affected communities.
 In addition, IOM will continue raising awareness about human trafficking and providing reintegration support to trafficking survivors.